-Each year the Child and Family Institute at St. Luke’s Roosevelt Hospital Center offers post-doctoral fellowship positions for candidates who are interested in extending their knowledge and experience in the practice of clinical work with urban children, adolescents and families.
+Each year the Child and Family Institute at Mount Sinai St. Luke's Roosevelt offers post-doctoral fellowship positions for candidates who are interested in extending their knowledge and experience in the practice of clinical work with urban children, adolescents and families.
 All of our fellowships offer a full range of training experiences in clinical work with an ethnically and socio-economically diverse population.
 Fellows provide individual, group, dyadic and family therapy, crisis services, diagnostic interviews, neuropsychological assessment and school and community-based interventions.
 The implementation of empirically validated strategies is emphasized.
 All fellows have the opportunity to develop supervisory skills and will participate in advanced courses on supervision and psychotherapy.
 We offer five positions based in our outpatient department (OPD) and one in the Comprehensive Rehabilitation and Education Service (CARES), a day program for singly and dually-diagnosed teens.

 The post-doctoral fellowship training program in psychology at the Child and Family Institute OPD consists of the following tracks: